chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 I don't know how strong your stomach is.
 I watched Christian come out of Veronica and I will never forget it until the day I die (in a good way).
 On the other hand, my Mom's cousin passed out and split his head open.
 He had to be rushed TO ANOTHER HOSPITAL as his son lay screaming in his mother's arms.
 Have a good honest look at where you stand on that spectrum and plan accordingly.

 Also your job is to flag nurses down if the mom-to-be needs anything.

+I was a crew coach in college, and honestly I drew very heavily on that for the birthing process.
+Make sure they're breathing out through pursed lips (it's easy to moan, but it's mutch better for pain tolerance and your throat).
+Draw attention to these sorts of physical cues.
+And always tell people what to do, rather than what they should not do.
+If we use the above example, rather than "Don't moan" you should say "Breath out through your lips".

 ### Boredom